5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/displays.rst

 .. image:: images/rwr_symbols.png

 The RWR displays a maximum of 12 threats.
-High level threats (e.g. with an STT lock or actively guiding a missile) are within the blue centre ring, lower level threats are closer to the outer ring.
+High level threats (e.g. with an STT lock or actively guiding a missile) are displayed within the blue centre ring.
+Lower level threats are displayed closer to the outer ring.
 I.e. the distance from centre is an interpretation of threat and not a real distance.
 The position is a top-down view around your aircraft (nose towards up/North).

 Different types of threats are displayed with different symbols according to USA/NATO standards (i.e. not according to French symbology at the moment). ``U`` is for unknown threat, ``S`` is for surveillance aircraft (e.g. `AWACS⇗ <https://en.wikipedia.org/wiki/Airborne_early_warning_and_control>`_ - which typically cannot shoot), and ``AI`` is for aircraft which have not yet been classified in OPRF.